rushemaa/rushemaa/README.md

 ## What I'm doing now
 - currently on the lookout for new opportunities

-🌱 Enhancing my full-stack developer skills everyday
+🌱 Improving my software development skills